 The room darkening vs blackout curtains is a distinction that has a thin line separating both types of window treatments.
 The purpose of creating both of them is almost the same: privacy and heat control.
 However, while room darkening curtains allow a small amount of light to pass through, blackout curtains are so designed to create pitch black darkness when they are drawn shut.
 They are meant to give you absolute privacy and allow for unperturbed sleep.

 Blackout curtains are meant to block 100% of the sun’s rays, also preventing you against the sharp glare and ultraviolet radiation that threatens to negatively affect or skin and damage other items in the house.
 Blackout curtains are ideal choices for window treatments as well as for lining up outside rooms in areas such as nurseries, media rooms, studios, and conference halls where there is a high demand for minimal outside disturbance.

 Why Blackout Curtains Are Effective in Temperature Control

 Blackout curtains, besides their advantages in temperature control, are beautiful window treatments that many homes still go for with their perfect amalgamation of the traditional and contemporary.
 They give out a classy and stylish vibe.
-Here are the reasons why blackout curtains are more advantageous than room darkening curtains in beating the heat:
+Here are the reasons why blackout thermal blinds are more advantageous than room darkening curtains in beating the heat: